shapescience/shapescience.xyz/content/page/training.md

   * How to communicate results
   * Cultivating a product-first vision
 - **Spread the software engineering culture to algorithm engineers**
-  * Enncourage everything-as-code, reproducibility, data-driven approaches
+  * Encourage everything-as-code, reproducibility, data-driven approaches
   * Transitioning from writing scripts to building systems
   * Help everybody understand code sharing and reuse
 - **Focused in-depth sessions**